VirginiaTech/virginiatech.github.io/licensing.md

 {: style="text-align: center;"}
 ---

 Giving a license your content is an important part of sharing things via Github.
-Licenses let others know whether, and how they can use your content legally.
+Licenses let others know whether and how they can use your content legally.
 {: style="text-align: center;"}
 <a href= "#Licenses">
 <span style= "color:#159957">Licenses</span>